Political Science at University of South Carolina-Columbia

 Frequently Asked Questions

-What does a 48/100 DegreeOutlook Score mean for Political Science and Government at University of South Carolina-Columbia?
+What does a 48/100 DegreeOutlook Score mean for Political Science at University of South Carolina-Columbia?

 At 48/100, the financial outlook is modest.
-Higher-scoring Political Science and Government programs exist, though non-financial factors may justify this choice.
+Higher-scoring Political Science programs exist, though non-financial factors may justify this choice.

-Should I worry about AI if I study Political Science and Government at University of South Carolina-Columbia?
+Should I worry about AI if I study Political Science at University of South Carolina-Columbia?

 The 50% AI task exposure score is above average.
 Our model shows this affecting job availability more than salaries — graduates may face stiffer competition for fewer positions.